TomKopp/utils/packages/map-value-range/README.md

 # MapValueRange

-Mapps a value in an input range to an output ragne
+Maps a value in an input range to an output range.